jshuadvd/hacks-n-notes/security.md

  - Operation Cleaver -> can use trojan horse app, posing as a recruiter

 ### USB Drops
-- "lost and found" USB stick
+- "lost and found" USB stick with malware

  ## meetups
  - OWASP-OC http://www.meetup.com/OWASP-OC/  ACMOC20OFF